MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 Adatum's CTO is concerned with the service health issues that have recently come to light throughout the organization.
 He has asked Holly to review several of the key service health queries and reports so that she becomes aware of the information that's available to help Adatum monitor its service health.

 1. On the LON-CL1 VM, select the **User Details Panel - Microsoft 365 admin center** tab within your Edge browser.
+This tab contains the Microsoft 365 admin center.

 2. In the **Microsoft 365 admin center** navigation pane, select **Health** and then select **Service health**.

 3. On the **Service health** page, the **Overview** tab is displayed by default.
 Select the **Issue history** tab.

-4. In the **Issue history** tab on the **Service health** window, the default option is to display a list of items from the past 7 days (this option displays to the right of the **Search** field).
+4. In the **Issue history** tab on the **Service health** window, the default option is to display a list of items from the past 7 days (this filter option appears to the right of the **Search** field).
 In the list of service health incidents, select the **Title** for any entry in the list to see further details about the incident.
 Close the incident window when you’re done reviewing it.

 5. In the **Microsoft 365 admin center**, in the navigation pane, select **Reports**, and then select **Usage.**